Frequently Asked Questions (FAQ)

 The asterisk sign * at the end of parallel checker information message denotes an unsupported internal state in the checker that is typically due to an implementation limitation (unsupported language features etc.).

 Are the checker results deterministic, i.e. reproducible?

-Yes, the checker execution should always result the same issues for the same code.
+Yes, the checker execution should generally result the same issues for the same code.

 How long does checker take for larger projects?

 The checker should take up to a few seconds for larger projects.
 Its execution is bound to certain deterministic analysis depth.